grafana/plugin-tools/CONTRIBUTING.md

 ## Contribute Code

 We like code commits a lot!
 They're super handy, and they keep the project going and doing the work it needs to do to be useful to others.
+Before considering contributing code please review [report an error or bug](#report-an-error-or-bug) and [request a feature](#request-a-feature) to make sure an issue has been filed and discussed with the project maintainers.
+PRs submitted without associated issues risk being closed or rejected.

 Code contributions of just about any size are acceptable!